Scroll Top

 Types of Medical Errors

 Medical errors are widespread and can occur at any point in the medical process.
 To demonstrate this risk, medical errors have been broken down into four broad workflow categories [4].
-As can be seen, each category contains many types of errors, many of which can have serious consequences to the patient.
-For every workflow category, examples are provided to provide you with a more in-depth understanding of the potential medical errors that may occur.
-These examples that are often fictitious, but realistic.
-Some examples are even based on documented observed use errors!
+As can be seen, each category contains many types of errors, several of which can have serious consequences to the patient.
+For every workflow category, examples are listed to provide you with a more in-depth understanding of the potential medical errors that may occur.
+Although some of these examples have been made up for the purposes of demonstrating medical errors, they could realistically happen in the healthcare setting.
+The other examples are based on observed use errors that have been documented!

 MEDICAL ERROR CATEGORIES